-Entry to Homewood 6th Form is based on meeting the individual grade requirements for the courses you wish to study and is dependent on you selecting a programme that allows for progression and that suits your profile of achievement.
-Our subjects are arranged into 4 option blocks in which you may only select one course.
-These blocks will be available at our Open Evening and it is advisable to consider more than 3 possible course choices to give you the most flexibility.
-Please note, if you do not achieve a C Grade or above in GCSE English and Maths you will also need to study these subjects at Homewood 6th Form.
+Entry to Homewood Sixth Form is based on meeting the individual grade requirements for the courses you wish to study and is dependent on you selecting a programme that allows for progression and that suits your profile of achievement.
+Our subjects are arranged into four option blocks in which you may only select one course.
+These blocks will be available at our Virtual Open Event and it is advisable to consider more than three possible course choices to give you the most flexibility.
+Please note, if you do not achieve a grade 4 or above in English or Maths, you will also need to study these subjects at Homewood Sixth Form.

 |Current GCSE Expectations||Which Pathway?
 (Courses)|

 |8 or more 9-4 GCSE grades including English and Maths||Advanced Extended (4 A Levels)|

 |5 or more 9-4 GCSE grades including English and Maths||3 A Levels and/or Level 3 Applied courses|

 |5 GCSE grades 9-4||3 BTEC courses or the International Baccalaureate programme|